Find Trade Colleges

 La Crosse, WI

-You’ll join some of the best and brightest minds around you if you attend Western Technical College.
-The school came in at #4 on this year’s Best Value Vehicle Maintenance & Repair Undergraduate Certificate Schools in Wisconsin list.
-Western Technical College is a small public school located in the small city of La Crosse.
+You’ll be in good company if you decide to attend Western Technical College.
+It ranked #4 on our 2023 Best Value Vehicle Maintenance & Repair Undergraduate Certificate Schools in Wisconsin list.
+Western Technical College is a small public school located in the city of La Crosse.

-In-state tuition fees for undergraduate students at Western Technical College are $4,636 per year.
+The average tuition and fees for an in-state undergraduate at Western Technical College are $4,636 a year.
 The average amount in student loans that vehicle repair majors at Western Technical College take out while working on their Undergraduate Certificate is $8,959.

 Read More…